curiouselectric/CheeseBoardCheddar/README.md

 ## Software Overview

 This project has been designed with some interesting software to get you up and running.
+We wanted this project to do something useful or fun straight away.
+But it has been designed for hacking and for you to change, alter, adjust and play as you need.

+## Hardware Overview

+This kit comes with a simple enclosure to house the electronics.

+This has been designed to be laser cut in 3mm acrylic.
+The design files are within this repository, if you would like to make your own or alter the design at all.